COVID-19 Tracking Dashboard

 - Follow any additional recommendations from the Santa Clara County Public Health Department

-Above is a list of all confirmed COVID-19 incidents related to SCUSD schools sites and offices.
-The dashboard is updated once a week and when we are notified of confirmed cases.
-All cases are confidential.
-Information regarding individuals with COVID-19 symptoms, close contacts with someone who is COVID-19 positive, or individuals who have tested positive for the coronavirus, is sensitive, confidential information.
-Names will not be released.
+- Information regarding individuals with COVID-19 symptoms, close contacts with someone who is COVID-19 positive, or individuals who have tested positive for the coronavirus, is sensitive, confidential information and names will not be released to the public.

 Considerations for School Closure

-Once schools reopen, schools are not required to close again if the county sees an increase in case rates or positive testing percentages.
-However, individual school closure is recommended based on the number of cases, the percentage of the teachers/students/staff that are positive for COVID-19, and following consultation with the Local Health Officer.
+Individual school closure is recommended based on the number of cases, the percentage of the teacher/students/staff that are positive for COVID-19, and following consultation with the Local Health Officer.
 The following are the general parameters of when a school closure may occur.

-- A superintendent should close a school district if 25% or more of schools in a district have closed due to COVID-19 within 14 days, and in consultation with the local public health officer.
+A superintendent may close a school district if 25% or more of schools in a district have closed due to COVID-19 within 14 days, and in consultation with the local public health department.

 Report COVID-19 Health and Safety Concerns